 - Some other rejoinders that you may want to practice include “Wow!”, “Really?”, and “I know!”

-Once again, you need to pay attention to your tone when using these rejoinders.
+Once again, you need to pay attention to your tone of voice when using these rejoinders.

 Slightly shifting the rise and fall of your pitch can actually affect the emotion or attitude that you’re conveying through these rejoinders.